Skip to content

 ✓ Deploy v2.0

-Format data structures with proper indentation:
+Format a data structure with consistent indentation:

 pretty_format() example